 At first glance, the scene is one of exploitation and decisions based on a whim and injustice.
 It’s not fair!
 We say, and yet the story opens new mental pictures for us to what the kingdom is like in heaven and should be on earth.

-The story is unjust as we think as the farmer kept the contract he had made with the first hired and gave the last hired what they needed to live the just today.
+The story is unjust as we think the farmer kept the contract he had made with the first hired and gave the last hired what they needed to live just for today.

 Jesus promises in earlier parts of Matthew that he will supply all our needs according to his riches in glory and not according to our income.